A Weekend in Belgrade

 Bohemian Quarter

-It is somewhat reminiscent of Montmartre in Paris and yet a far cry from it on this cold December morning.
-You can however imagine how this part of town would come alive on a warm summer’s eve.
+It is somewhat reminiscent of Montmartre in Paris, yet a far cry from it on this cold December morning.
+You can, however, imagine how this part of town would come alive on a warm summer’s eve.

 The guide poured everyone a small sample of a refreshing local rakija.
-This was a highlight of the tour as it warmed us up a bit as it went down.
+This was a highlight of the tour as it warmed us up as it went down.

 An art shop in the Bohemian Quarter of Belgrade